sap-tutorials/Tutorials/tutorials/cp-cf-download-cli/cp-cf-download-cli.md

 <!-- description --> Download and install the CLI, which allows access via the command line.

 ## You will learn
- - How to download the Command Line Interface (CLI) package
+ - How to download the Command Line Interface (CLI) package.
- - How to install the CLI and connect it to Cloud Foundry
+ - How to install the CLI and connect it to Cloud Foundry.
- - How to explore a few basic CLI commands
+ - How to explore a few basic CLI commands.

 ---